-Exclusive: EU asks expert panel to check Google Android case - sources
+Exclusive: EU considers record fine as panel checks Google Android case - sources

 The Commission had planned to establish a peer review panel, also known as a devil's advocate, in June, the people said.

 Such panels are usually made up of three to four experienced officials who examine the case team's conclusions with a fresh pair of eyes to ensure that the case is robust.
+They usually take three to four weeks to complete their work although this could be extended.
 It was not clear if the panel has started work yet.

-(Reporting by Foo Yun Chee; editing by Robert-Jan Bartunek/Keith Weir)
+Reporting by Foo Yun Chee; editing by Robert-Jan Bartunek/Keith Weir, Jane Merriman